 Using the onsite solar and battery to cut costs

-The newly installed battery was programmed to discharge stored energy to the building between 4.00pm and 7.00pm each weekday.
-This is when energy consumption costs are highest, since demand on the Grid reaches a peak.
-We also made sure that the battery had the capability to trigger and avoid the Triads.
-These are the three half-hour periods, between November and February, with the highest demand on Great Britain’s electricity transmission system.
+Our battery was programmed to discharge stored electricity to the Ipswich office between 4pm and 7pm, Monday to Friday.
+Energy prices are at their highest during this time, as demand peaks.
+We also made sure that we could set a trigger on the battery to avoid the Triads.
+These are the three half-hour periods, between November and February, with the highest demand on the transmission network – and consequently, the highest costs.

 Lighting the way with LEDs

-The team’s review of power usage identified that lighting was one of the Ipswich office’s highest costs – something that’s true for most businesses with an office footprint.
+The team found that lighting was one of the highest costs at our Ipswich office – and the same’s true for most office-based businesses.

 Life in the fast lane